-1 My name is Dorian Wilson.
-I am a Licensed Professional Counselor ("LPC") and 2 Director of Rehabilitation Therapy at the Four Seasons Recovery Center in Asheville, NC.
-3 Sloane Thomas was one of our clients, attending a 60-day session beginning on June 6, 2017 to 4 deal with an addiction to the prescription opioid Vicodin HP.
-Sloane made great progress 5 while at Four Seasons, and I was very hopeful that he would successfully transition back 6 home and avoid a relapse.
-All of us at Four Seasons were deeply saddened and shocked when 7 we learned of Sloane's death due to an overdose.
-8 Just like me, Sloane was a native of the state of Utopia.
-I grew up in Eden, a beautiful 9 town surrounded by tree-covered mountains and crystal-clear lakes.
-As a teen, I spent every 10 free moment rock climbing and snowboarding, and I dreamed of winning gold medals at the 11 X-Games.
+My name is Dorian Wilson.
+I am a Licensed Professional Counselor ("LPC") and Director of Rehabilitation Therapy at the Four Seasons Recovery Center in Asheville, NC.
+Sloane Thomas was one of our clients, attending a 60-day session beginning on June 6, 2017 to deal with an addiction to the prescription opioid Vicodin HP.
+Sloane made great progress while at Four Seasons, and I was very hopeful that he would successfully transition back home and avoid a relapse.
+All of us at Four Seasons were deeply saddened and shocked when we learned of Sloane's death due to an overdose.

+Just like me, Sloane was a native of the state of Utopia.
+I grew up in Eden, a beautiful town surrounded by tree-covered mountains and crystal-clear lakes.
+As a teen, I spent every free moment rock climbing and snowboarding, and I dreamed of winning gold medals at the X-Games.
 But after several broken bones and concussions, I wised up.
-I enrolled at Eden 12 University and earned my Bachelor's degree in Psychology, with a minor in Biology.
-I loved 13 it at Eden U; I was excelling in my classes and had an incredible group of friends.
-14 But the stress of college life was too much for some students, and I had classmates 15 who became very depressed or dependent on alcohol or drugs.
-Seeing them inspired me to 16 earn my Masters in Clinical Mental Health Counseling at Eden University.
-As part of that 17 program, I interned for six months at the Silver Lake Rehabilitation Center in Eden and 18 gladly accepted a position there as a Rehabilitation Therapist after graduation.
-19 After eight years at Silver Lake, I moved to Asheville, NC, to serve as Director of 20 Rehabilitation Therapy at the Four Seasons Recovery Center.
-Four Seasons is a licensed 21 addiction treatment program accredited by the Commission on Accreditation of 22 Rehabilitation Facilities.
-Ten to fifteen percent of our patients at Four Seasons arrive addicted 23 to prescription pain relievers, so even though I am not a physician, I am very familiar with 24 the specifics of common opioids abused by our patients, such as Vicodin and Oxycontin.
-I 25 keep up-to-date on information published in the PDR and by the CDC and am well aware of 26 the recommended dosages, risks, and common withdrawal symptoms of these drugs.
-27 Since Four Seasons wants to give our clients the best chance of avoiding a relapse, we 28 require them to stay for a minimum of 42 days rather than the 30 days required at most facilities.
+I enrolled at Eden University and earned my Bachelor's degree in Psychology, with a minor in Biology.
+I loved it at Eden U; I was excelling in my classes and had an incredible group of friends.

+But the stress of college life was too much for some students, and I had classmates who became very depressed or dependent on alcohol or drugs.
+Seeing them inspired me to earn my Masters in Clinical Mental Health Counseling at Eden University.
+As part of that program, I interned for six months at the Silver Lake Rehabilitation Center in Eden and gladly accepted a position there as a Rehabilitation Therapist after graduation.

+After eight years at Silver Lake, I moved to Asheville, NC, in June of 2010 to serve as 19 20 Director of Rehabilitation Therapy at the Four Seasons Recovery Center.
+Four Seasons is a 21 licensed addiction treatment program accredited by the Commission on Accreditation of Rehabilitation Facilities.
+Ten to fifteen percent of our patients at Four Seasons arrive addicted 22 to prescription pain relievers, so even though I am not a physician, I am very familiar with 23 the specifics of common opioids abused by our patients, such as Vicodin and Oxycontin.
+I 24 keep up-to-date on information published in the PDR and by the CDC and am well aware of 25 the recommended dosages, risks, and common withdrawal symptoms of these drugs.
+26

+27 Since Four Seasons wants to give our clients the best chance of avoiding a relapse, we 28 require them to stay for a minimum of 42 days rather than the 30 days required at most 29 facilities.
 Our clients meet with their therapist in intensive one-on-one sessions, daily for the first six days and weekly thereafter.
-In addition, all clients are assigned to small support groups where they work through our modified 12-Step curriculum that incorporates aspects of the SMART Recovery (Self-Management And Recovery Training) program.
-As the clients get to know and trust their counselors and fellow group members, they learn to take responsibility for their choices and to persevere when things are difficult.
-When clients graduate from the program, we stay in touch.
-We help them identify accountability partners, introduce them to local 12-Step groups, and provide ongoing support for 12-24 months.
+In addition, all clients are assigned to small support 30 groups where they work through our modified 12-Step curriculum that incorporates aspects 31 of the SMART Recovery (Self-Management And Recovery Training) program.
+As the clients 32 get to know and trust their counselors and fellow group members, they learn to take 33 responsibility for their choices and to persevere when things are difficult.
+When clients 34 graduate from the program, we stay in touch.
+We help them identify accountability partners, 35 introduce them to local 12-Step groups, and provide ongoing support for 12-24 months.
+36